 For this tutorial, we will be using these three plugins:

-- Elementor Free Version: Elementor is the page builder that we will be using in this tutorial.
-It is a simple drag and drop front end builder that allows you to customize your website without coding.
+- Elementor Free Version: Elementor is the page builder we will use in this tutorial.
+It is a simple drag-and-drop front-end builder that allows you to customize your website without coding.
 Get Elementor.